-The Dietetic Internship Program University provides supervised practice experiences as well as graduate coursework.
-For interns who do not already possess a graduate degree, the internship program will be taken in conjunction with our M.A. in Family & Consumer Sciences degree.
+The Dietetic Internship Program at San Francisco State University provides supervised practice experiences as well as graduate coursework.
+For admitted interns who do not already possess a graduate degree, the internship program will be taken in conjunction with our M.A. in Family & Consumer Sciences degree.

 Key highlights include:

-- The program director places interns in a variety of supervised practice experiences based on intern's geographical location, interests, and prior experience, as well as program director's experience with matching interns with preceptors.
+- Interns are placed in a variety of supervised practice experiences based on each intern's geographical location, interests, and prior experience.
+Interns do not need to find their own rotations.

-- The four core faculty have all been teaching in the program for over four years and are supportive and approachable.
+- The dietetic internship faculty have all been teaching in the program for over five years and are supportive and approachable.

-- Interns are in a cohort of 14 and take classes together, and provide support and resources to each other.
+- Interns take classes together and can provide support and resources for each other.

 This is an accredited Dietetic Internship (DI) program of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) through the Academy of Nutrition and Dietetics (AND).
 A DI offers the practicum experiences and competencies required prior to taking the Registered Dietitian Nutritionist/Registered Dietitian (RD/RDN) exam which is given by the Commission on Dietetic Registration (CDR).
 To meet the 2024 requirement of a graduate degree, interns must complete both the Dietetic Internship program and a graduate degree before receiving a verification statement to be eligible to sit for the RD/RDN exam.